 The more you put in your oatmeal or overnight oats, the more time it takes to digest.
 If you have a few hours to absorb the nutrients before a workout, top your oatmeal with fruit, nuts, and seeds.

 Chia seeds are mostly made up of protein and fat.
-But chia seed pudding is a well-balanced breakfast that incorporates carbs from the fruit and milk.
+But chia seed pudding is a well-balanced breakfast incorporating carbs from the fruit and milk.

 The type of milk in your pudding determines the protein content of the pudding.
-For example, soy milk and cow’s milk are much higher in protein than oat milk or almond milk.
+For example, soy milk and cow’s milk are much more protein than oat or almond milk.
 That said, chia seed pudding has all the nutrients to keep you full and energized for a workout.
 Eat some about 1-2 hours before exercise, so you have plenty of time to digest.

 Toast with nut butter

 Bread is a simple carb that is easy to digest.
-Whole wheat or whole grain breads take longer to absorb, due to their fiber content.
+Due to their fiber content, whole wheat or whole grain breads take longer to absorb.
 Since bread is mostly carbs, it provides plenty of energy for exercise.

 Topping toast with nut butter makes it more substantial, and it sticks with you longer.
 If you have at least 1-2 hours before exercise, top your toast with nut butter.
 If you only have 30-60 minutes, eat a piece of bread without toppings.